How to Figure Out Capacity: A thorough look

 Example 3: Data Center Capacity

 A data center has servers with a total storage capacity of 100 terabytes.
-However, effective capacity is lower due to system overhead, backups, and space reserved for future growth.
+That said, effective capacity is lower due to system overhead, backups, and space reserved for future growth.
 The actual used capacity will reflect the current data stored.
 Processing capacity is measured in terms of processing power (CPU cycles) and data transfer rates (network bandwidth).

 Frequently Asked Questions (FAQ)